1853 Costa Rican general election

-General elections were held in Costa Rica on 4 April 1853.
-President Juan Rafael Mora Porras was re-elected, having been elected in 1849 to end the period of José María Castro Madriz.
+General elections were held in Costa Rica on 4 April 1853 to elect a president for a six-year term.
+Incumbent president Juan Rafael Mora Porras was re-elected to a full term with 91.2% of electoral votes.

-According to the historian Ivan Molina from this date and for the next four decades the elections would play a secondary role in the selection of the president limited to a symbolic legitimating function.
-The presidents were chosen through a series of political alliances between the coffee bourgeoisie and the Army until the beginning of the Liberal State of Costa Rica.
-On the second-degree election Mora received 83 electoral votes.
+According to historian Iván Molina, from this election onward and for the following four decades, electoral processes played a largely secondary role in the selection of the president, serving primarily a symbolic function of legitimization.
+During this period, presidents were effectively chosen through political agreements between the coffee-growing bourgeoisie and the military, a pattern that persisted until the consolidation of the Liberal State during 1880s and the protests following the 1889 election.
+In the second-degree election, Mora received 83 electoral votes.